 SMA (spinal muscular atrophy) is a rare, genetic, neuromuscular disease affecting motor neurons.
-While rare, SMA is one of the most common autosomal recessive inherited disorders and - prior to approval of treatments in 2016 - was the number one genetic cause of death for infants.
-SMA is characterized by progressive loss of alpha motor neurons leading to muscle weakness of the limb and trunk, followed by muscle atrophy (wasting) that can result in paralysis and premature death (Lefebvre et al.,1995, Wirth, 2000, Arnold et al., 2012, Kolb & Kissel, 2011, Kolb & Kissel, 2015; Kolb et al., 2016, Kolb et al., 2017).
-Genetically, SMA is caused by deletions or mutations in the Survival Motor Neuron 1 (SMN1) gene.
-SMA is a devastating disease that can take away a person's ability to walk, eat, or breathe - but the prognosis is changing with the availability of disease-modifying therapies (Finkel et al., 2017, De Vivo et al., 2017, Glascock et al., 2020).
+While rare, SMA is one of the most common autosomal recessive inherited disorders and, prior to approval of treatments in 2016, was the number one genetic cause of death for infants.
+Absent drug treatment, SMA is characterized by progressive loss of alpha motor neurons leading to muscle weakness of the limbs and trunk, followed by muscle atrophy (wasting) that can result in paralysis and premature death (Lefebvre et al., 1995, Wirth, 2000, Arnold et al., 2012, Kolb & Kissel, 2011, Kolb & Kissel, 2015; Kolb et al., 2016, Kolb et al., 2017, Mercuri et al., 2022).
+SMA is caused by deletions or mutations in the Survival Motor Neuron 1 (SMN1) gene.
+The clinical presentation of SMA can vary greatly - from death, to inhibiting a person's ability to walk, eat, and breathe, to proximal weakness (Nishio et al., 2023).
+Earlier onset of symptoms is associated with more severe disease.
+However, the prognosis is changing for this once untreatable disease, with the availability of gene-targeting therapies that hinder progression (Finkel et al., 2017, De Vivo et al., 2017, Glascock et al., 2020, Fay et al., 2023).
 Terms commonly used to describe SMA include "genetic disease", "autosomal recessive genetic disorder", "motor-neuron disease" or "neuromuscular disease."